By the end of this section, you will be able to:

 The Nature of Science

 Science is a very specific way of learning, or knowing, about the world.
 The history of the past 500 years demonstrates that science is a very powerful way of knowing about the world; it is largely responsible for the technological revolutions that have taken place during this time.
 There are however, areas of knowledge and human experience that the methods of science cannot be applied to.
 These include such things as answering purely moral questions, aesthetic questions, or what can be generally categorized as spiritual questions.
-Science has nothing to say in these areas because they are outside the realm of material phenomena, the phenomena of matter and energy, and cannot be observed and measured.
+Science has cannot investigate these areas because they are outside the realm of material phenomena, the phenomena of matter and energy, and cannot be observed and measured.

 The scientific method is a method of research with defined steps that include experiments and careful observation.
 The steps of the scientific method will be examined in detail later, but one of the most important aspects of this method is the testing of hypotheses.
 A hypothesis is a suggested explanation for an event, which can be tested.
 Hypotheses, or tentative explanations, are generally produced within the context of a scientific theory.
 A scientific theory is a generally accepted, thoroughly tested and confirmed explanation for a set of observations or phenomena.
 Scientific theory is the foundation of scientific knowledge.
 In addition, in many scientific disciplines (less so in biology) there are scientific laws, often expressed in mathematical formulas, which describe how elements of nature will behave under certain specific conditions.
 There is not an evolution of hypotheses through theories to laws as if they represented some increase in certainty about the world.
 Hypotheses are the day-to-day material that scientists work with and they are developed within the context of theories.
 Laws are concise descriptions of parts of the world that are amenable to formulaic or mathematical description.

 What would you expect to see in a museum of natural sciences?
 Frogs?
 Plants?
 Dinosaur skeletons?
 Exhibits about how the brain functions?
 A planetarium?
 Gems and minerals?
 Or maybe all of the above?
-Science includes such diverse fields as astronomy, biology, computer sciences, geology, logic, physics, chemistry, and mathematics (Figure 3).
+Science includes such diverse fields as astronomy, biology, computer sciences, geology, logic, physics, chemistry, and mathematics.
 However, those fields of science related to the physical world and its phenomena and processes are considered natural sciences.
 Thus, a museum of natural sciences might contain any of the items listed above.

 There is no complete agreement when it comes to defining what the natural sciences include.
 For some experts, the natural sciences are astronomy, biology, chemistry, earth science, and physics.
 Other scholars choose to divide natural sciences into life sciences, which study living things and include biology, and physical sciences, which study nonliving matter and include astronomy, physics, and chemistry.
 Some disciplines such as biophysics and biochemistry build on two sciences and are interdisciplinary.